 - Assembled components can easily be inspected.

-- Surface preparation requirement is minimal.
+- The surface preparation requirement is minimal.

 - Both surface and subsurface flaws can be detected.